Before your first 31 days (and beyond)

 All new employees are required to complete several mandatory training modules, referred to as "Foundational Skills Training" within the first six weeks to six months of hire.

 Employees will receive an email outlining these training course requirements and the courses will be automatically added to your UC Learning Dashboard of Required Training.
 This will occur both the first time and for recurring requirements, usually annually/bi-annually.
-You will access this training in the UC Learning Center.
+You will access this training in the UC Learning Center(link is external).

 Foundational Skills - Required Training Curriculum (Recurring):